jakhall/planeto-cloud-events/README.md

 And when you first time to login with Google account, you automatically register and create your user profile in database.

-When you login with Google account, you can create event.
+When you login with Google account, you can create a new event, view all events and view the events created by you.

-If you not login, you just can view event
+If you not login, you just can view all events.

 ...
 ...